aogarlid/Workshop_large_scale_nlp/README.md

 - `specs`: configuration files for argo/k8s.
 - `cloud`: configuration files for VM deployment.

-## View the silde deck (presented at the AMIA Symposium 2019 in Washington DC)
+## View the slide deck (presented at the AMIA Symposium 2019 in Washington DC)

 [Large Scale Ensembled NLP Systems with Docker and Kubernetes](https://tinyurl.com/W22-slides)